chem330/chem330.github.io/hardness/index.md

 5. Repeat this procedure at least two additional times.
 6. Use this data and the data from parts A and B to calculate the hardness of your water sample in 	mg $\ce{CaCO3}$ per L.  Make sure you take into account the 1:10 dilution of your ocean water sample.
 (The hardness of the ocean water will actually be 10 times the value you calculate because of the 	10-fold dilution of the water sample.)

-# What to Turn In
+### What to Turn In - Part 1

-1. Turn in your scanned lab notebook pages before leaving lab.
+1. Turn in your completed Pluto notebook as an HTML file.
-2. Turn in your Excel worksheet before the due date.
+2. Turn in your completed Pluto notebook as a .jl file.
+3. Turn in a CSV file exported from Julia containing your data.

+# Part 2: Flame Atomic Absorption

+## Prepare your standards

+## Prepare your samples

+### Quality Control Sample

+### Unknown Samples

+## Analyze your samples

+## What to Turn In - Part 2